Cardinal-Cryptography/signer-integration-example/README.md

 In this tutorial we are creating a simple webapp integrated with the Aleph Zero Signer.
 Our app will:

-- import and display accounts from Signer;
+- import and display accounts from the Signer;
-- using those accounts, sign simple transfer transaction.
+- sign a simple transfer transaction using those accounts.

 ## Requirements